-Allkem ensures that quoted Mineral Resource and Ore Reserve estimates are subject to internal controls and external review at both project and corporate levels.
+Allkem continues to evolve processes to ensure that quoted Mineral Resource and Ore Reserve estimates are subject to internal controls and external review.
 Mineral Resource and Ore Reserves are estimated and reported in accordance with the 2012 edition of the JORC Code.
-Further information is available in the appendices and JORC Table 1.
+Further information is available in the Appendices and JORC Table 1.